 TNF is an important part of the body’s immune system, so inhibition of TNF can impair the body’s ability to fight infections, particularly a reactivated tuberculosis infection.
 These drugs should be avoided in people who have active infections and should be discontinued before major surgery.
 Etanercept, infliximab, and adalimumab can be and are often used with methotrexate.
 People who have severe heart failure should not take high doses of infliximab.

 Side effects of TNF inhibitors include the potential risk of reactivation of infection (particularly tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more and fungal infections Overview of Fungal Infections Fungi are neither plants nor animals.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more and fungal infections Overview of Fungal Infections Fungi are neither plants nor animals.
 They were once thought to be plants but are now classified as their own kingdom.
 Some fungi cause infections in people.
 Because fungal spores are often... read more ), skin cancers other than melanoma, and reactivation of hepatitis B Hepatitis B, Chronic Chronic hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that has lasted more than 6 months.
 Most people with chronic hepatitis B have no symptoms, but some... read more .

 Anakinra is an interleukin-1 (IL-1) receptor blocker, which means it interrupts one of the major chemical pathways involved in inflammation.
 Anakinra is given as a single daily injection under the skin.
 Pain and itching at the injection site are the most common side effects.
 IL-1 is part of the immune system, so inhibiting IL-1 can impair the ability to fight infections.
 Anakinra can also suppress production of white blood cells.
 It should not be used with TNF inhibitors.
 It is prescribed less often because it must be given every day.